Asing1001/asing1001.github.io/source/_posts/IntelliJ-error-Cannot-resolve-symbol.md

 To resolve this issue, follow these steps:

+0. Remove the `targets` folder, if it's a maven project, you could do `mvn clean`
 1. Expand the Maven plugin in IntelliJ IDEA's sidebar.
 2. Click the `Reload All Maven Projects` button with the refresh icon.